Increases uptake of minerals

 Decreases nitrogen, nitrate, nitrite and phosphate run off by capturing nutrients

-The use of plant growth promoting bacteria results in increased yields, better root systems, bushier plants with more vitality, greener leaves, enhanced disease resistance and enhanced tolerance to atmospheric stressors.
+The use of plant growth promoting bacteria results in enhanced disease resistance, increased yields, better root systems, bushier plants with more vitality, greener leaves and enhanced tolerance to atmospheric stressors.
 This ultimately leads to a reduction in the requirement for pesticide and fertiliser usage for growers.

-Initial field analysis showed a 12% increased yields for barley and a statistically significant increase in yield of alfalfa over two years.
+Field trial analyses showed a 20% increase in grass growth, 12% increased yields for barley and a statistically significant increase in yield of alfalfa over two years.
 Broccoli trials to date have shown a 42% increase in yield.
 Tomato trials showed a statistically significant increase in yield and Brix index (taste, odour).

 Trial data and further information are available upon request.